buggystick/missionary_calendar/README.md

    ```

 3. The GitLab CI/CD pipeline will automatically:
-   - Run tests on your branch
+   - Run unit tests as a quick sanity check
-   - Deploy to your staging app on Heroku
+   - Deploy to your staging app on Heroku when unit tests pass
+   - Run functional tests against the live code in Heroku

 4. Create a merge request on GitLab
 5. Once the merge request is approved and merged, you can promote the staging app to production: